Aggregating in Pandas

 Hans 3 3 3

-That is absolutely true, and in simple situations just using .count() on a group by object will be much easier to understand.
-On the other hand, aggregate() allows us to do one nifty thing that wouldn’t be possible easily any other way.
-It lets us perform several calculations at once and neatly formats the results using nested columns.
-As a matter of fact, Pandas gives us a lot of freedom in how exactly we want the aggregates to look like.
+Pandas gives us a lot of freedom in how exactly we want the aggregates to look like.
 Let’s get to a slightly more complicated example to illustrate the true flexibility right away.

 3.2.
-Aggregator Functions
+Aggregator functions

 If we would like to find out what the most frequent value in a column is, we need to use a custom aggregator.
-Pandas does not include a method for this out of the box, so we can either define a function or a lambda to give us the desired result.
+Pandas doesn’t include a method for this out of the box, so we can either define a function or a lambda to give us the desired result.

 most_frequent = lambda s: s.value_counts().idxmax()